 DBT is a comprehensive treatment program that can be difficult to implement in the college counseling setting.
 However, research has demonstrated that it is possible to implement a variety of diffent types of DBT programs within college counseling centers.
 Successful programs include those that offer comprehensive DBT (i.e. all 4 modes of DBT), skills training only as a supplement for individual therapy already being provided in the counseling center, and stand-alone skills training groups (without individual therapy via the counseling center).

-For more information on how DBT is currently being implemented in college counseling centers internationally, consider joining DBT-CCC, the listserv for college counseling professionals interested in the practice of DBT.
-You can join today by sending a membership request to email@example.com.
+For more information on how DBT is currently being implemented in college counseling centers internationally, consider reviewing the research studies cited below and/or joining DBT-CCC, the listserv for college counseling professionals interested in the practice of DBT.
+You can join today by sending a membership request to firstname.lastname@example.org.

-The following papers offer further guidance regarding DBT research related to programs in the college counseling setting.
+The following papers offer further guidance regarding DBT research related college students and/or college counseling centers.
 All of the papers listed below are active links that will take you to the abstracts of the papers.
 In the case of paper that are still in press, selecting the link will allow you to email me directly for access to a copy of the paper.

 Chugani, C.D.
 (2015).
 Dialectical behavior therapy in college counseling centers: Current literature and implications for practice.
 Journal of College Student Psychotherapy, 29, 120-131.

 Chugani, C.D., Ghali, M.N., & Brunner, J. (2013).
 Effectiveness of short term dialectical behavior skills training in college students with cluster B personality disorders.
 Journal of College Student Psychotherapy, 27(4), 323-336.